ratwolfzero/hopalong_python/README.md

 ### Pixel-Based Density Estimation

 - **Continuous Point to Discrete Pixel Mapping**
   Trajectory points, represented as floating-point coordinates in a two-dimensional continuous space, are mapped to integer pixel coordinates for visualization.
-Scaling factors, derived from the trajectory's extents (minimum and maximum values) and the image dimensions, ensure that the continuous coordinates fit within the pixel grid while preserving spatial relationships.
+Scaling factors derived from the trajectory's extents (minimum and maximum values) and the image dimensions ensure that the continuous coordinates fit within the pixel grid while preserving spatial relationships.

 - **Integer Conversion**
   Floating-point coordinates are converted to integer pixel locations.
 This step introduces quantization: closely spaced trajectory points in continuous space may map to the same pixel, resulting in multiple "hits" per pixel.
 This discretization aggregates local density but may reduce fine details due to grouping within the pixel grid.